 New Jack, never one to want to let things be, didn’t hold back: “I hope he rots in motherfucking hell, that fat bastard.”

-What are fans today to make of this story that took place over twenty years ago?
+What are fans today to make of the incident that took place over twenty years ago?
 The question that we can ask is, what if?
 While all that took place didn’t ultimately dictate the future of the company, it certainly delayed their progression.
-Had the incident not taken place, ECW’s pay-per-view provider wouldn’t have pulled the plug on the company’s inaugural Barely Legal event.
+Had the Mass Transit incident not taken place, ECW’s pay-per-view provider wouldn’t have pulled the plug on the company’s inaugural Barely Legal event.